Isabella Lovestory: Early life and education

-She moved to the United States in her adolescence, which she described as a culture shock, before moving to Montreal a few years later.
-She initially enrolled in art school, but found its rules and structures dissatisfying.
+Lovestory was born as Isabella Rodríguez in Tegucigalpa, Honduras; her father was a radio DJ.
+She moved to the US state of Virginia with her family at the age of 13, which she described as a culture shock, before moving to Montreal a few years later.
+She enrolled in art school, but found its rules and structures dissatisfying.
 She initially started recording music for her cat, first recording in 2018.